Community Livability Grant Program

 CLG Award Recipients FY 2013-14

-Community Livability Grants – making a small but mighty difference
+Community Livability Grants – making a difference in neighborhoods across the city

 For more information or to be added to the mailing list, please contact:

 Senior Program Manager